Home » Government Schemes » PM MITRA Parks

 • Environmental issues: Textile processing, which heavily relies on non-biodegradable chemicals and consumes vast amounts of water, poses significant environmental challenges.

-Initiatives by the Government for Growth of Textile Industry
+Government Initiatives for the Growth of the Textile Industry

-Technology Upgradation Amended Technology Fund Upgradation Scheme (ATUFS) to upgrade technology/machineries of textile industry.
+• Amended Technology Fund Upgradation Scheme (ATUFS) to upgrade technology/machinery of the textile industry.

-Sector Specific Missions National Handloom Development Programme providing basic inputs, looms and accessories, design and development, infrastructure development, marketing of handloom products, etc.
+• National Handloom Development Programme provides basic inputs, looms and accessories, design and development, infrastructure development, marketing of handloom products, etc.

-Other measures Scheme for Remission of Duties and Taxes on Exported Products (RoDTEP): It will take under its ambit refund of GST taxes and import/customs duties for inputs along with VAT on fuel used in transportation, mandi tax, duty on electricity used during manufacturing.
+• Scheme for Remission of Duties and Taxes on Exported Products (RoDTEP): It will take under its ambit the refund of GST taxes and import/customs duties for inputs, along with VAT on fuel used in transportation, mandi tax, and electricity duty used during manufacturing.

-Removal of anti-dumping duty on PTA (Purified Terephtallic Acid), a key raw material for the manufacture of MMF fibre and yarn to boost exports in MMF sector.
+• Removal of anti-dumping duty on PTA (Purified Terephtallic Acid), a key raw material for the manufacture of MMF fibre and yarn, to boost exports in the MMF sector.

 Sharing is caring!